Debugging your kit in case you have problems

 A column of switches does not respond

-20% of the time: check these GPIO pin numbers (xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx).
+20% of the time: check the column GPIO pins (see schematic further down).
 There's one GPIO pin driving every column of switches.

 Nothing works.
 And that's in the test program.